PrimeAlumniResources/Prime-Alumni-Resources/src/components/ChatPage/README.md

    in firebase.js to get access to the "getFirestore" and "getAuth" services.
    NOTE: Must initializeApp first before getting access to services.
    NOTE2: { getAuth } is a service that checks for user login before getting access to FireBase In-App Messaging.
-   NOTE3: { getFirestore } is a flexible, scalable NoSQL cloud database service to store and sync data for client- and server-side development.**
+   NOTE3: { getFirestore } is a flexible, scalable NoSQL cloud database service to store and sync data for client- and server-side development.
+DO NOT GET IT CONFUSED WITH FIREBASE REALTIME DATABASE**
    **https://firebase.google.com/docs/firestore?authuser=0

 5. When firebaseConfig is filled out, put the constant variable into the initializeApp() function and assign it to the variable "app":